 The Canyon Tour Company is a new and innovative company, seeking to capitalise on the natural wonder that the Grand Canyon has to offer visitors.
 Founded in 2011 by its current Directors, the company has grown from strength to strength and is set to expand further.

-Our development team have come up with a brilliant idea that we believe will be the next step in the evolution of our brand: we plan to offer airship tours around the canyon, providing excellent views from a unique perspective.
+Our development team has come up with a brilliant idea that we believe will be the next step in the evolution of our brand: We plan to offer airship tours around the canyon, providing excellent views from a unique perspective.
 The key word being unique – there are a lot of companies offering helicopter rides but believe our airship tour will be a game changer.

 We are inviting companies with the necessary creative and business skills to enter into partnership with us to develop the prototype airships that will help us achieve our goal.

-Tenders are invited from interested parties who can demonstrate their ability to meet the airship specification.
+Tenders are invited from interested parties who can demonstrate their ability to meet the airship specifications.